-The former monastery church Sankt Servatius [bottom left] is the fourth church on this site.
+The former monastery church Sankt Servatius [left, no. 1376: bottom left picture; and right, no. 3838] is the fourth church on this site.
 It was consecrated in 1129 and is one of the most important examples of Romanesque architecture in Germany.
 The chancel was rebuilt in Gothic style in 1320.
 Its interior was remodelled in Neo-Romanesque style in 1938.
 The two tall spires, as depicted on the glass, were built at the beginning of the 19th century.
 In 1938, the church was transformed into a Nazi 'sanctuary', and was returned to the parish in 1945.
 After 1945 the tall roofs were replaced by much shorter, simple tent-shaped roofs.
 The crypt still holds the tombs of King Heinrich I (d.
 936) and his wife, Queen Mathilde (d.
 968).
 The world-famous treasures of the church, mostly dating from the medieval period, were exhibited in public for the first time in Berlin in 1992 and returned to Quedlinburg in 1993.

 The soldier's monument 'Mars-la-Tour' [bottom right]